21echoes/dot-files/README.md

 dot-files
 =========

-## .mac_defaults.sh

-Various tune-ups to the Mac OS X system defaults

-## .things_to_install.md

-A list of little tools to make yr compy easier to use

-## .bash_profile
+## .zshenv

 * Terse & colorful command line prompt with git status aware prompt
 * Git status awareness & git auto-complete
 * Folder bookmarks & jumping on command line

-## .git-prompt.sh
+## .things_to_install.md

-Command line scripts to have knowledge of current git state.
-Directly from git team: https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh
+A list of little tools to make yr compy easier to use

-## .git-completion.sh
+## .mac_defaults.sh

-Bash autocomplete for git branches.
-Directly from git team: https://github.com/git/git/blob/master/contrib/completion/git-completion.sh
+Various tune-ups to the Mac OS X system defaults.
+(This was written over two years ago, so some of these preferences are likely outdated)